-Popcorn chicken is one of those things we never get tired of.
+Homemade chicken nuggets are one of those things we never get tired of.

 I try to make extra so I can have some leftovers to heat up for lunch, but the little buggers almost always eat everything.

-Luckily popcorn chicken is super easy to make, so I’ll just keep making bigger batches until I have a respectable amount left for a meal later in the week.
+Luckily homemade gluten free chicken nuggets are super easy to make, so I’ll just keep making bigger batches until I have a respectable amount left for a meal later in the week.

-This particular version has my Smoky Chipotle Taco Seasoning in the marinade AND the breading to give it have a boost of Tex-Mex flavor.
+This particular gluten free chicken nuggets recipe has my Smoky Chipotle Taco Seasoning in the marinade AND the breading to give it have a boost of Tex-Mex flavor.
 (You can use any taco seasoning you like.
 I’m just partial to that one at the moment.)

 And it goes beautifully with my Chipotle Vegan Queso recipe.